Discover

 See the current public robots and sitemap state.

-Find external hosts, broad disallow rules, and spam terms.
+Find external hosts, broad disallow rules, and unexpected terms.

 Create a baseline and get alerts when these public files change.